rapid7/propsd/docs/getting-started/install.md

 # How to install propsd #

 [Releases of propsd][releases] include both source tarballs and Debian packages.
-Debian and Ubuntu based Linux distributions can use the prebuilt packages.
+Debian and Ubuntu based Linux distributions can use the pre-built packages.
 Other operating systems should install propsd from source.

 ## Installing from the Debian package ##